Iron County MRA: Nelson E. Fisher House – High Banks

 The Nelson E. Fisher House, also known as "High Banks," is a house located at 4064 US 2.
 The house was built in 1912 for Nelson A. Fisher, a leading Iron River businessman and one of the "Big Five."
 Iron River's Big Five together organized the Iron Savings and Loan Association in 1905, the Iron River Realty Company, the Iron Range Light and Power Company, and platted the Village of Caspian in 1907.
 Fisher's daughter Aileen Fisher moved with her family to High Banks in 1912 at the age of six.
-Aileen Fisher later became a notable children's authour, and her childhood memories of High Banks are reflected in her writing.
+Aileen Fisher later became a notable children's author, and her childhood memories of High Banks are reflected in her writing.

 The Fisher House is a two-story frame Colonial Revival structure with a hipped roof and clapboard siding.
 The attic corners have gable returns, and a porch supported by wooden Tuscan colonnettes runs the full width of the front facade.
 Behind the house is a small single-story servants' quarters with clapboard siding and a cobblestone chimney.